 Special Interest Safaris

 Not everyone’s after a one-size-fits-all safari.
 If you’re a dedicated photographer, a passionate birder, or want to explore on foot, specialized trips are the answer.
+These special interest safaris offer an unforgettable experience, providing the real experience of adventures through expertly guided adventures, excursions, and tours around Africa’s most breathtaking landscapes and wildlife hotspots.

 Photography Safaris